-- 1. Gently push the battery compartment to open - 2.
-Use a magnet pin to remove the battery, if at hand - 3.
-After removing the old battery, insert the new one.
+- 1. Gently push the battery compartment to open. - 2.
+Use a magnet pin to remove the battery, if at hand. - After removing the old battery, insert the new one.
 It is important to insert the battery with the positive side in the correct position.
-The battery door has a + marking to help determine correct insertion - 4.
-Always use Zinc-Air or rechargeable batteries size 13
+The battery door has a + marking to help determine correct insertion. - Always use Zinc-Air or rechargeable batteries size 312 (61 model) and #13 for (71& 81 models)